 Although not a traditional timber species, piñon-juniper forests have long been important to local communities for such products as fuelwood, fence posts, pine nuts, forage for livestock and watershed protection.
-Piñon-juniper forests also provide habitat for many of Colorado’s rarest plants including the gray vireo, one of the state’s rare birds.
+Piñon-juniper forests also provide habitat for many of Colorado’s rarest plants as well as one of the state’s rare birds, the gray vireo.

-Pests that attack piñon and juniper trees can be found on our Common Western Colorado pests page.
+Pests that attack piñon and juniper trees can be found on the Grand Junction – Common Insects and Diseases page.

 Gambel Oak (Quercus gambelii) is a native shrub, also known as shrub oak.
 These oak shrublands account for 10 percent of the forested lands in Colorado and are found throughout most of western Colorado.
 Their appearance can range from dense thickets with little understory to open groves of tree like oak stems with a rich understory of shrubs, grasses and wildflowers.

 Fire usually plays an important role in maintaining oak shrublands; it promotes regeneration, controls the invasion of trees and increases the density and cover of Gambel oak and serviceberry.
 Wildlife species associated with oak shrublands include sharp-tailed grouse, blue grouse, Merriam’s turkey, Abert’s squirrel, mule deer, elk and black bear.